bioinfo-chru-strasbourg/howard/docs/user_guide.md

 ##### snpEff annotation

 For snpEff tool, use HOWARD keyword `snpeff`.
-No options are available for quick annotation with snpEff, see [HOWARD Parameters JSON](help.param.md) for more options.
+No options are available for quick annotation with snpEff, see [HOWARD Parameters JSON - snpEff](help.param.md#snpeff) for more options.

 > Example: VCF annotation with snpEff
 > ```